-In Vue.js, composables are functions that encapsulate reactive logic and can be reused in multiple components.
+In Vue.js, composables are functions that encapsulate reactive logic and can be reused across multiple components.

 Composables allow us to organize and reuse logic in a modular way, which is especially useful in complex applications.